gaehlerm/SoftwareEngineering/README.md

 # 23. Software Architecture

-// This chapter is proabably one of the biggest constructions in this book.
+// Either get this chapter right, or delete it as some point.

 Architecture: "the decisions you wish you could get right early" - Ralph Johnson